-Unless the Office of Financial Aid informs you otherwise, application requirements are as follows: 1) CSS PROFILE
+Unless the Office of Financial Aid informs you otherwise, the requirements for students applying for Colgate aid are as follows:

 The CSS PROFILE should be completed and submitted online at www.collegeboard.com/profile